Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 -   Details about each dataset (what the dataset contains, how it is organized, what questions can be answered with the data)
 -   How data sources are related

-### Data use agreement {#dua}
+### Data governance plan

-Typically when we think of a data use agreement (DUA) we think of a contractual document typically drafted in conjunction with an external partner to facilitate data sharing.
-It usually covers the terms for how someone is allowed to use data, considering things like access controls, research participant privacy, and data destruction rules [@geraghty_formalize_nodate].

-However, internally, DUAs can also be very useful in developing a cohesive understanding among team members regarding the terms and conditions of project data use [@cessda_data_nodate].
-Rules for securely working with data can be added to a lab manual, as many people do, or they can be added to a separate data use agreement where staff members can sign [@filip_san_nodate] or check a box acknowledging that they have read and understand the policies.
+A data governance plan is a set of formal guidelines for working with data within an organization [@nyu_web_communications_data_nodate].
+Most often used in administrative offices and in industry, these types of plans can also be beneficial for research teams.
+This plan should broadly cover how team members are allowed to work with data, considering things such as access controls, research participant privacy, and data destruction rules.
+Documenting this information ensures a cohesive understanding among team members regarding the terms and conditions of project data use [@cessda_training_team_cessda_2017].
+A data governance plan can be added to a lab manual, or can be created as a separate document where team members can even sign [@filip_san_2023] or check a box acknowledging that they have read and understand the plan.

-Ideas of content to include in a DUA are included in Figure \@ref(fig:fig7-5).
+Ideas of content to include in a data governance plan are included in Figure \@ref(fig:fig7-5).

 <div class="figure" style="text-align: center">
 <img src="img/DUA2.PNG" alt="Example of content to include in an internal data use agreement" width="100%" />